ania15/MachineLearningApp/README.md

 There is a REST API serving the models created with Flask.

+All of the dependencies can be found in the requirements.txt file.

 # Usage

 User can choose a model and get a prediction by HTTP request.
 In order to that it is necessary to deliver input features: